(apologies to T.S. Eliot)

 He is presently at work on a twisted Christmas pageant script, two novels, one work of nonfiction, two blogs, a business start-up, his curve-ball, and the reduction of the paunch around his midsection.

 Blogger since 2006.
 WordPresser since 2007.
 MySpace refugee, April ’07.
 (Now where did I put those durned archives again?) .
 Northwestern University & Loyola University of Chicago alumnus.
 Age indeterminate (“I was so much older then… I’m younger than that now”).

 Warning: Shameless self-promotion ahead:

-I occasionally teach a series of classes for adults called “Faith on Film” and would gladly teach the class for your conference, school or church group for a reasonable fee.
+I occasionally teach a series of classes for teens, homeschool groups and adults called “Faith on Film”.
+I would gladly teach the class for your conference, school or church group for a reasonable fee.
 Additionally, I have conducted multi-disciplinary arts practicum and spirituality workshops/conferences (called Spirit of the Creator), for both youth and adults

-I have worked in the film industry and/or education for over twenty years.
-Plus I’ve done portions of this course for Catholics, mainline Protestants, conservative evangelicals, Mennonites, and secular students.
-I somehow manage to find common ground with all of them, not to mention the occasional Jew or Muslim looking to expand their mind and heart.
+I have worked in the film industry and/or education for over thirty years.
+I’ve done portions of this course for Catholics, mainline Protestants, conservative evangelicals, Mennonites, and secular students.
+I somehow manage to find common ground with all of them, not to mention the occasional Jew/Muslim/other looking to expand their mind and heart and community.
 You name the group or context, I can teach ‘em — and *without* ticking them off.
 Talk directly and honestly to the Spirit of God at the core of every person, and the rest just falls into place.

 Oh yeah… and if you need some juggling, puppetry, or clowning for your event, I can do that, too.